 IPF is a devastating lung disease with a median survival of less than 5 years from diagnosis, worse than many cancers.
 Current treatment (only two) merely reduces the rate of progression of disease but does not halt worsening and scarcely increased the number of surviving years.
 The course of disease is punctuated by episodes of accelerated fibrosis (called AE-IPF) which heralds death as patients diagnosed with such episodes have an 80% mortality within 3 months.
 Major advances have been made over the last decade in understanding the mechanisms of the disease, though very little work has focused on this phase of accelerated fibrosis We are concentrating our efforts on understanding the cause, preventing and improving the outcome from AE-IPF.
 In recent years, we have shown that levels of monocytes correlated with amount of fibrosis in lungs of IPF patients, and are particularly high in patients with AE-IPF.
 We are particularly interested in understanding the role of monocyte in AEIPF and also as biomarkers to detect the onset of this phase of disease.
 In addition, we have a priority in working in the lungs of IPF patients to understand the role of different groups of lung macrophages in fibrogenesis.

-We work closely with our industrial partners at the interface of disease mechanisms and drug development, and with our clinical colleagues at the Oxford Interstitial Lung Disease Service providing a flow through from mechanistic bench science to patient care.
+We work closely with our industrial partners at the interface of disease mechanisms and drug development.

 Ling-Pei Ho, Vishal Nathwani, Harry Tian Hu, Sabrina Zulkifar, Laura Denney, Chaitanya Vuppusetty, Jeongmin Woo, Praveen Weeratunga and Harriet Parker.

 Elucidating the role of tissue-resident immune cells in alveolar epithelial regeneration and lung fibrosis